 Do you want to change communities or move again if you need assistance?

 Most of the clients that we work with prefer to rent because they don’t want to put the burden on selling property to others and more importantly they don’t want to have to make two moves but prefer to find a community where they can “age in place”.
 There are many choices for Independent Living options that provide a month to month lease as well as offer transportation and some basic services.
-Senior living options that offer services have a “Housing with Services” license from the State of MN.
-This typically means that some or all of the following services are available: dining, housekeeping, laundry and personal care.
-Staff may be available 24/7 but it is not required.
-An RN assessment is needed if you want care services.
+This typically means that some or all of the following services are available: dining, housekeeping and laundry.
+If you need personal care, you would have to contract with an “in home care” provider.

 24-hour, on-site staff